By Johnny Campbell

 A great Talent Advisor influences all of these.

 Example: your recruiters are trained in negotiation and stakeholder management.
 They set expectations early and align on realistic hiring profiles.
 The result?
-Mid-band offers instead of max-band, saving $3–5k per hire.
+Mid-band offers instead of max-band, saving between $3,000 and $5,000 per hire.
 Across hundreds of hires, that’s a major ROI on your talent advisory investment.

 Or take first-year attrition.
-Advisory-led hiring reduces poor-fit hires, which saves on onboarding, training, and re-hiring costs.
+Advisory-led hiring can help reduce poor-fit hires and the associated onboarding, training, and re-hiring costs.

 But What If Cost Is the Strategy?